 Live Connection is a type of connection only to three types of data sources.
-This type of connection does not store a second copy of the data into the memory.
+This type of connection does not store a second copy of the data in the memory.
 Data will be kept in the data source, and visualizations will query the data source every time from Power BI.
-The only three types of data sources supported by this type of connection are:
+The only four types of data sources supported by this type of connection are:

 - SQL Server Analysis Services Tabular

 These four types are SQL Server Analysis Services (SSAS) technology.
 You cannot have a Live connection to the SQL Server database engine itself.
 However, the SSAS technology can be cloud-based (Azure Analysis Services), or on-premises (SSAS on-premises).

 How to create a report with Live Connection

 To create a Live Connection example, you need to have the SQL Server Analysis Services Tabular model installed.
 You can download the SQL Server trial 180 days edition from this link: https://www.microsoft.com/en-us/sql-server/sql-server-downloads

 After installing SSAS Tabular instance, then you can restore AdventureWorks Tabular model on it.
 The database can be accessed and downloaded from here: https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks-analysis-services/adventure-works-tabular-model-1200-full-database-backup.zip

 In this post, we are not going into details of how to set up or install SQL Server, or SSAS tabular model.

 Open a Power BI Desktop, and go through Get Data, from Analysis Services.